-- (1) The organized practice rule shall be in effect; - (2) Conditioning programs may be held; - (3) Attendance at commercial camps and clinics is permissible, but the organized practice rules shall be in effect for such camps and clinics; and - (4) No school-sponsored clinics or camps may be held. - (5) Due to safety concerns, schools may permit the use of football helmets and softball and baseball protective equipment for summer leagues, camps, clinics, and other summer activities.

-NSAA Catastrophic Insurance does not cover coaches/students/schools during the summer activities period.
-(Tuesday following Memorial Day through July 31)
+- 1) The organized practice rule shall be in effect; - 2) Conditioning programs may be held; - 3) Attendance at commercial camps and clinics is permissible, but the organized practice rules shall be in effect for such camps and clinics; and - 4) No school-sponsored clinics or camps may be held. - 5) Due to safety concerns, schools may permit the use of football helmets and softball and baseball protective equipment. - 3.2.8.1 - NSAA Catastrophic Insurance does not cover coaches/students/schools during the summertime period.